 Liechtenstein Gorge – General Information

-This is what awaits you inside the Liechtenstein Gorge
+This is what Liechtenstein Gorge looks like

 The walk on the trail is not difficult; there are stairs and wooden platforms with railings.
 The trail is safe, well-maintained, and protected to the highest standard.